MEDICARE FRAUD WHISTLEBLOWER ATTORNEY

 Medicare fraud can occur at any physician’s office, hospital, or nursing home.
 All medical settings have the potential to be involved in Medicare fraud.
 An individual or employee who believes that fraud may be occurring is obliged to report the fraud to the federal government.
 The government can then investigate the fraud to determine whether any activities have occurred that violate federal law.

-In addition, our experienced Medicare fraud whistleblower attorneys can assist in helping to report the fraud to the appropriate organization and protect the whistleblower’s rights.
+In addition, our experienced Medicare fraud whistleblower lawyers in Tampa can assist in helping to report the fraud to the appropriate organization and protect the whistleblower’s rights.

 Nursing homes are particularly known to be sources of Medicare fraud.
 As some of their patients receive Medicare, it is not uncommon for healthcare providers to overbill or charge for services that were not actually provided to their senior patients.